A deadly fungus that’s resistant to commonly used antifungal medications is spreading in healthcare facilities around the world.

 C. auris is a type of fungus that can cause a serious infection in people with a weakened immune system, often in those hospitalized for other medical reasons.

-As of the end of February, have confirmed infections, including New York, New Jersey, and Illinois.
+As of the end of February,

 C. auris is concerning for several reasons, said Mahmoud Ghannoum, PhD, MBA, a professor and director of the Center for Medical Mycology at Case Western Reserve University and University Hospitals Cleveland Medical Center.